realpython/python-guide/docs/dev/env.rst

 WingIDE
 -------

-`WingIDE <http://wingware.com/>`_ is a Python specific IDE.
-It runs on Linux, Windows and Mac (as an X11 application, which frustrates some Mac users).
+`WingIDE <http://wingware.com/>`_ is a Python-specific IDE.
+It runs on Linux, Windows, and Mac (as an X11 application, which frustrates some Mac users).

-WingIDE offers code completion, syntax highlighting, source browser, graphical debugger and support for version control systems.
+WingIDE offers code completion, syntax highlighting, source browser, a graphical debugger, and support for version control systems.

 NINJA-IDE